Ong Poh Lim: Badminton career

+"Crocodile Serve"

 Ong's famous crocodile serve apparently came about by accident.
 He had a slight limp and he compensated this by "wiggling his behind, a little like Marilyn Monroe" (in his own words) before executing a quick back-hand flick serve to fool his opponents.
 And he did all these naturally.
 Because he was originally from Sarawak where the rivers were infested with crocodiles, a British journalist coined his peculiar serve after them.

 Personal life

 Ong, remained a bachelor for his whole life and he lived alone at Sennett Close.

 Besides badminton, Ong was also interested in antiques.
 He was a keen philatelist and amassed an extensive collection of rare and unusual stamps from all over the world, including those from Indonesia, Sarawak, Brunei and the Straits Settlements.

 Death

 On 16 April 2003, SSC officials discovered Ong at his home, where he had suffered a bad fall and had been unattended for several days.
 He was taken to Changi General Hospital, where he died on 17 April.
 He was 79 years old.
 His funeral was attended by officials from the SSC and the Singapore Badminton Association (SBA).
 He was buried at Choa Chu Kang Christian Cemetery.